umerhasan17/mlds/nlp/sequence-models-coursera.md

 > Why doesn't CNN do much better than DNN?
 The variable length problem.
 We can solve this using padding or bagging.
 Padding involves adding extra data to smaller length sequences or reducing sequences to the size of the smallest sequence.
 Bagging involves taking an average for each measured characteristic.
 Called 'bag of words' in natural language model.
 However, bagging disregards order.

+> Remember to not leak future data in convolutions.

+> Dilated convolutions can catch long term dependencies - Google Wavenet uses this approach.

 ### Recurrent Neural Networks

 RNN are used to handle variable length sequence problem.
 RNN recast the problem 'representing an entire variable-length sequence' -> 'representing a single event given what has come before'.